seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Where now half tales be truths: her love to both
 Would, each to other and all loves to both,
 Draw after her.
 Pardon what I have spoke;
-For ’tis a studied, not a present thought,
+For 'tis a studied, not a present thought,
 By duty ruminated.

 **MARK ANTONY**
 Will Caesar speak?

 **OCTAVIUS CAESAR**
-Not till he hears how Antony is touch’d
+Not till he hears how Antony is touch'd
 With what is spoke already.

 **MARK ANTONY**
 What power is in Agrippa,
-If I would say, ‘Agrippa, be it so,’
+If I would say, 'Agrippa, be it so,'
 To make this good?

 **OCTAVIUS CAESAR**